xukunxkxk/FlickrCrawler/README.md

 # FlickrCrawler
-Crawl Flickr data For Studying and Researching use
+Crawl Flickr data For Studying and Researching Use